Skip to content

 LMIC works with governments across the country to add value to existing labour market information endeavours.
 This includes working with the Forum of Labour Market Ministers and representatives from federal, provincial and territorial governments across the LMI ecosystem.

-Labour Markets Information Experts
+Labour Market Information Experts

 LMIC’s work is peer reviewed by experts from a variety of fields.
 The Labour Market Information Experts Panel acts as a key resource for feedback, advice and guidance on research practices and methods.
 The Experts Panel is drawn from a variety of fields and sectors across the country and helps to ensure that our work is of the highest quality.